International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

 1. The connector uses its identity certificate for TLS connections.
 In this case, the corresponding IDS connector must assure the identifier in the DAT matches the presented certificate.
 2. The connector uses a separate certificate for TLS connectors (e.g., issued by a CA such as Let's Encrypt).
 In this casem the corresponding IDS Connector must assure the certificate fingerprint matches the one that is embedded in the DAT.

-TODO: Define the DAT process to validate the fingerprint.

 ### Component Lifecycle -> potentially move to process layer